Frequently Asked Questions

 Based on a vertical exposure, black and white have the longest lifespan, 8-10 years in some cases.
 Colours vary between approximately 5-8 years, whereas metallics and certain other finishes have an indicative lifespan of 3-5 years.

-Exotic finishes such as chrome are not warranted for long term use in a marine environment and should only be considered with this understanding.
+Exotic finishes such as chrome are not warranted for use in a marine environment and should only be considered with this understanding.

 The key thing to understand when wrapping is that the vinyl will degrade over time so that the paint doesn't have to.
 If this is understood up front and you know what to expect in terms of lifespan, you will never be disappointed.